pmpk20/DruidD1/README.md

 #### Organisation

--   In /Scripts/V2/ there is R code that will estimate a production function for each of our three crops and then combine results.
+-   Use *00_AllScriptsHere.R* to sequentially estimate all data + figures in the manuscript.
+-   This script is numbered in order of manusript appearance
--   These scripts are pretty long and complex, outputting multiple tables/figures
+-   The production function script themselves are pretty long and complex, outputting multiple tables/figures
 -   In-text, we only use the figures for losses per hectare (LPH), change in LPH (CLPH), and yield losses (YL).
 -   "\_InsecticdeSA" refers to the sensitivity analysis around insecticide costs
 -   "\_ThresholdSA" refers to the sensitivity analysis around insecticide thresholds